orchest/orchest/docs/source/getting_started/installation.rst

 .. tip::
    We recommend using the ``orchest-cli`` for installing and managing your Orchest Clusters.

+The code snippet below will install Orchest in the ``orchest`` namespace.
+In case you want to install in another namespace you can use tools like `yq <https://github.com/mikefarah/yq>`_ to change the specified namespace in ``orchest-controller.yaml``.

 .. code-block:: bash

    # Get the latest available Orchest version